Gym Design Health Safety Considerations

 6. Education and Supervision: Provide proper instruction on equipment use and safety procedures.
 Have qualified staff or trainers available to supervise and assist patrons as needed.

-7. Footwear Policy: Encourage patrons to wear appropriate, non-slip footwear while in the gym.
+7. Footwear Policy: Encourage patrons to wear appropriate, non-slip footwear in the gym.
 Consider implementing and enforcing a footwear policy.

-9. Fall Prevention Programs: Develop and implement fall prevention programs that include staff training, safety assessments, and ongoing monitoring of fall risks.
+9. Fall Prevention Programs: Develop and implement prevention programs that include staff training, safety assessments, and ongoing monitoring of fall risks.

 1. Slips, Trips, and Falls: